jdx/mise/README.md

 ### `rtx which`

 ```
-shows the plugin that a bin points to
+Shows the path that a bin name points to

-Usage: which <BIN_NAME>
+Usage: which [OPTIONS] <BIN_NAME>

 Arguments:
   <BIN_NAME>

+Options:
+      --plugin
+          Show the plugin name instead of the path

+      --version
+          Show the version instead of the path

 Examples:
   $ rtx which node
   /home/username/.local/share/rtx/installs/nodejs/18.0.0/bin/node
+  $ rtx which node --plugin
+  nodejs
+  $ rtx which node --version
+  18.0.0
 ```

 ## Comparison to asdf